Guilhemvnt/probable-goggles/README.md

 # Probable Goggles

 **Probable Goggles** is a simple ASCII-based RPG character sheet display.
 It presents RPG stats and details in a clean, terminal-friendly ASCII format, making it a lightweight.
+Made for simply version of DnD

 ![RPG Sheet Display](https://github.com/user-attachments/assets/6b257caf-546e-44ae-89a6-8f8c1cbf3deb)